jbx-protocol/juice-docs-v2/docs/resources/guides/vote-delegation-for-snapshot.md

-# Vote delegation for Snapshot
+# Vote Delegation for Snapshot

 As projects in Juicebox pay the 2.5% fees every time they distribute payouts, they all get that same amount back in JBX.
 This gives project owner the power to vote in Snapshot.